Why is love bombing called what it is?

 How to spot a potential love bomber

-Flattery is always nicer to listen to than the truth and your suspicions.
+Flattery is always more agreeable to listen to than the truth and your suspicions.
 You might even go over an article like this one about how to spot a psychopath.

 “It says they have a poor sense of smell.
 I have a poor sense of smell!”

-There’s not a certain number of signs before they are or are not considered to be a psychopath, sociopath or whatever you want to call them.
+There’s not a certain number of signs before they are or aren’t considered a psychopath, sociopath, or whatever you want to call them.
 It doesn’t matter.
 People get hung up on definitions.
 The lying should be enough, so should the amoral behavior.
-Lists like the one above are just a way to trigger reflection, to help you realize when there’s something not quite right with the individual.
+Lists like the one above are a way to trigger reflection to help you realize when there’s something not quite right with the individual.

 Being a good person won’t repel a potential love bomber the way standards will.

 “I’m sorry.
 I don’t believe in loaning friends money.
 That can ruin friendships.”